stormreaever/derevon-setting/src/book/characters.md

 Legal races, in order of abundance:

-- Human : the dominant race in Anatellus.
+- __Human :__ the dominant race in Anatellus.
 Humans are ambitious explorers, traders, and conquerors.

-- Half-elf : the descendants of human mothers and elf fathers.
+- __Half-elf :__ the descendants of human mothers and elf fathers.
 Most half-elves live among humans, and may be far removed from their elvish heritage.

-- Elf : elves traveled to Anatellus from Talahaka.
+- __Elf :__ elves traveled to Anatellus from Talahaka.
 They live in nomadic communities or alone, wandering with little respect for human boundaries.

-- Dwarf : the dwarf homeland is in the Koduma mountains, but many dwarves have migrated to Periagata and throughout Anatellus in search of treasure and glory.
+- __Dwarf :__ the dwarf homeland is in the Koduma mountains, but many dwarves have migrated to Periagata and throughout Anatellus in search of treasure and glory.

-- Halfling : their homeland is in the south.
+- __Halfling :__ their homeland is in the south.
 Halfkings live peacefully among humans and are known for their entertainment and fine crafts.

-- Goliath
+- __Goliath :__ goliath tribes originate in the mountains of Cīla Bhīra.
+They have been part of human empires and can be found living in western Anatellus.

-- Dragonborn
+- __Dragonborn :__ dragonborn are known through Anatellus as self-sufficient warriors.
+They are often solitary, interacting with human civilization as mercenaries and soldiers.
+Dragonborn never seem to be happy in human society.

-- Tiefling
+- __Tiefling :__ Tieflings are half-fiends born of a human mother and incubus father.
+They live among humans, persecuted for their fiendish parentage.

-- Gnome
+- __Gnome :__ gnomes exist as well. :/

 Legal classes: